Child Abuse Prevention Month Community Letter

 We all have a role to play in healthy child development, and our goal this April is to help others recognize that role and the ways in which we can maximize our impact.

-This year we are focusing on three simple actions we can all take that will make a difference.
+This year we are continuing to focus on three simple actions we can all take that will make a difference.

-Mentoring children, both young and old, provides another stable, caring adult in their lives.
+Mentoring children, both young and old, provide another stable, caring adult in their lives.
 Research shows the availability of such supporting relationships can help children build resilience and achieve positive outcomes in the face of adversity.
-Mentoring a parent by such things as offering a helping hand, inviting them to join you at a community event, project or meeting, or participating in a school function, reduces feelings of isolation and stress and shows them they are not alone.
-Modeling and stressing face to face interactions without the interruption of electronics develops children’s social and emotional skills and makes us all more closely connected.
+Mentoring a parent by such things as offering a helping hand, inviting them to join you at a community event, project, or meeting, or participating in a school function, reduces feelings of isolation and stress and shows them they are not alone.
+Modeling and stressing face-to-face interactions without the interruption of electronics develop children’s social and emotional skills and make us all more closely connected.
 It truly does take a village to raise a child.

 Seeing that a top cause for child abuse and neglect is the lack of knowledge of child development leading to unrealistic expectations of children and higher stress for parents, examine and support policies and programs that further child development education and that work to protect children with a focus on preventing child abuse and neglect before it happens.
 Research supports the incorporation of Protective Factors into the lives of all families.

 By donating time and money to prevention organizations, sharing your expertise, taking the time to tutor or volunteer at area schools and events, or offering to help families in your neighborhood, you can have a meaningful impact on the lives of children throughout the community.
 Actions like these bring communities together, reduce isolation and help children and families succeed.

 When communities come together to support children and families, we all benefit: our fellow citizens are better educated and more informed, children excel in school, employees are more productive and miss less work, and we’ll see a profound impact on the quality of life for our families and our community as a whole.